 In evaluating the effectiveness and usability of Binadox as a solution to manage click-through EULAs and ToS risks, some questions were raised around its applicability, particularly within the confines of a locked down environment.

-SAM professionals also raised some concerns surrounding the practicality of using yet another agent that will not only require installation, but management as well.
+SAM professionals also raised some concerns surrounding the practicality of using yet another end point monitor that will not only require installation, but management as well.

 Binadox can nevertheless be a valuable asset for managing Terms of Service (ToS) associated with SaaS subscriptions even in the context of a locked down environment.
 Consider the case when an employee can still subscribe to any SaaS-based application from any host, so long as that host has an active internet connection.
 Even if that device is locked for installation, employees still enjoy broad freedoms most administrators overlook.